The Town is responsible for delivering municipal water to connected properties.

 The Blue Mountains' water consistently meets all Ontario Drinking Water Standards.
 The regulation focuses on treating and testing drinking water and mandates public access to information and notification of adverse results.
 In accordance with Ontario Regulation 170/03 (11) under the Safe Drinking Water Act, 2002, our most recent Annual Report is available in the documents section of this webpage.
 To learn more about our drinking water sampling program, please visit the Town Hall at 32 Mill Street, Thornbury or contact the Town's Compliance and Efficiency Coordinator.

-The Town operates its water system in accordance with the Safe Drinking Water Act, 2002 and all applicable Ontario Regulations, all of which are available for review on the Provincial Government’s e-Law website.
+The Town operates its water system in accordance with the Safe Drinking Water Act, 2002 and all applicable Ontario Regulations.
+Regulations can be viewed at the Provincial Government’s e-Law Website.

 In accordance with Ontario Regulation 170/03, the Town maintains a Drinking Water System Public Access Binder.
 This binder contains information regarding the Town's Water System including the Annual Report, water sampling results and daily operational checks.
 All information contained within the binder is current as of January of the present year.
-Past information can be made available with advance notice, as much of this information is stored off-site.
-The binder is located outside of the Infrastructure & Public Works Department on the second floor of the Town Hall and can be reviewed during regular business hours from 8:30 a.m. to 4:30 p.m., Monday to Friday.
+Information from past years can be made available with advance notice.
+The binder is located outside of the Operations Department on the second floor of the Town Hall and can be reviewed during regular business hours from 8:30 a.m. to 4:30 p.m., Monday to Friday.